Centerpin Fishing For Trout – A Guides Perspective

 You could use any size reels but smaller reels on smaller rods for smaller fish is a little nicer to use.

-Check out: Best Centerpin Reels
+Check out my article: Best Centerpin Reels

 Best Centerpin Rods For Trout Fishing